thediyblogger/blog/content/blog/blogging-traffic-report-june-2019.md

 +++
 categories = ["Blogging"]
-date = "2019-06-30T00:00:00-04:00"
+date = "2019-07-31T00:00:00-04:00"
-description = "Learn how much we grew in our first month of blogging and how our proven Pinterest strategies enabled this growth." draft = true keywords = ["traffic reports"] pins = [] title = "Blogging Traffic Report - June 2019"
+description = "Learn how much we grew in our second month of blogging and how our proven Pinterest strategies enabled this growth." draft = true keywords = ["traffic reports"] pins = [] title = "Blogging Traffic Report - July 2019"
 [images]
 name = "The DIY Blogger - Traffic Report - June 2019"
 src = "/uploads/traffic-report-june2019.png"